-Over time, we and/or Jostyn Family Farm...
+Over time, we and/or the Jostyn Family Farm...

 Conceptually

-- Created a mission statement for their home and property that encompassed their unique spirituality, goals, and desire to use the property to bless others.
+- Created a mission statement for the home and property that encompassed their unique spirituality, goals, and desire to use the property to bless others.
 They incorporated inclusive guiding spiritual principles such as wisdom, economy, beauty, childlikeness, neighborly love, and so on;

 - Researched the historical, geological, environmental, ecumenical, social, and religious context of the property, including the larger ecosystem, the Hamilton community, the North Shore, the Greater Boston area, and beyond.
-This helped stakeholders to better understand how they already fit into the local and regional community and to more broadly imagine their future potential;
+This helped stakeholders to better understand how they property already fit into the local and regional community and to more broadly imagine its future potential;

 In the forest